isaacsmitty/TinyApp/README.md

 * Install all dependancies using the *'npm install'* command.
 * Run the dev web server using the *'node express_server.js'* command.
+* To access the app, navigate to localhost:8080.